 Pain was a big part of my life

-I suffered from a knee injury at the age of 19.
+I suffered a knee injury at the age of 19.
 I was injured for 2 years and there was no hope for a long time.
 So I couldn’t go out for a long time because I needed a day to recover.
 The pain was just unbearable.
-Every step on a stair hurted like hell.
+Every step on a stair hurt like hell.
 It was stairway to hell instead of stairway to heaven.
-I was lucky that I met my ex- girlfriend 6 months prior to the diagnose that I was healed.
+I was lucky that I met my ex-girlfriend 6 months prior to the diagnose that I was healed.
 She took away my mind from the pain and I wouldn’t have been into fitness without her.
 I wouldn’t have learned some valuable lessons without fitness.
-The problems was that I didn’t solve a single issue because I didn’t handle the real issue.
+The problems were that I didn’t solve a single issue because I didn’t handle the real issue.

 So I fell into a dark hole when I had my first real break up.
 I had to solve too much at once and was in extreme pain.

 I was depressed, anxious and suicidal between the period of 21 and 23.
 The weird part is that I was a popular kid in that period.
 I had a lot of friends to go out with and it felt good because it made me able to escape my pain.
 Tons of alcohol, sometimes some weed and all the parties were the delusional way to convince me that life was a party.
 I drunk that much that I passed out on three occasions.
 People assume that it’s normal but it’s not.
 This was a sign that I needed to change something.
 I was surrounded by people but still so lonely.
 I just didn’t get why at the moment but now I do.